 What is the recommended treatment for knock knees?

+The aim of treatment will be to correct limb alignment, stop disease progression, and reduce the risk of joint degeneration.
 Many children will present with knock knees in their toddler years.
 This can be a normal tendency in children and typically does not require any treatment.
-However, if X-rays look abnormal (i.e., excessively wide or irregular growth plates) or the child looks pale and sickly, then further work up (i.e., blood tests) is needed.
+However, if X-rays look abnormal (i.e, excessively wide or irregular growth plates) or the child looks pale and sickly, then further work up (i.e., blood tests) is needed.
 If there are abnormalities of metabolism or kidney function, then special medical treatment is needed.
 For example, nutritional rickets is treated with vitamin D replacement.
 Vitamin D-resistant rickets (X-linked hypophosphatemic rickets) is treated with vitamin D and phosphorous replacements, and more recently, the drug Berosumab (Crysvita).
 If medical treatment is not successful in getting the legs to straighten, then surgery may be required.
 In idiopathic cases (where the cause is unknown), treatment can be done surgically.

 In growing children, it is possible to do very small, minimally invasive surgeries that will modulate the growth of the legs, getting them to grow straight over a period of 6-18 months.
 This is done by implanting a staple or plate with screws next to the growth plate, on the convex side of the limb deformity (i.e., the inner knee for genu valgum).
 These treatments generally don’t require limited weight bearing or much physical therapy.
 For more information on this treatment, please see Guided Growth (Hemiepiphysiodesis).

-Why come to the International Center for Limb Lengthening for treatment of knock knees?
+Why choose the International Center for Limb Lengthening for knock knee treatment?

-Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
+The International Center for Limb Lengthening is world-renowned for its expertise in limb deformity correction.
+Your doctor will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned pediatric and adult orthopedic surgeons and specialized physician assistants, nurses and physical therapists.
-We help patients with knock knees achieve their best possible result.
+We help patients with knock knee achieve their best possible result.